 Women are a creative bunch.
 Female influences can be found in all the arts, such as the paintings of Frida Kahlo, films by Sofia Coppola, and even music by Dolly Parton.
-And in the literature world, specifically poems, women have such an interesting way with words.
+And in the literature world, there are must-read poems by inspiring women you may find incredibly insightful.

 - ‘When The Fat Girl Gets Skinny’ by Blythe Baird